makrai/notes/asgari2009-univ-sentence-cluster.md

 * centroid of each cluster
   * should contain the average embedding (therefore the average topic/concept)
-  * not necessarily capture all topics of that cluster.
-But it could serve as a simple baseline
+  * not necessarily capture all topics of that cluster, but a simple baseline
   * we use a text summarization technique, the TextRank summarization framework

 # 3 dataset used in our experiments